-The business plan/budget is a living document that should be continuously reviewed in light of the business environment and actual performance.
+The business plan/budget is a living document that shouldon the business previewed in light of the business environment and actual performance.
 In addition there should be formal reviews on a quarterly basis.
 This enables the directors to oversee business performance.